 Where the court finds in favour of the tenant, a new tenancy will be ordered.
 The terms will be decided by the court after hearing the evidence of the parties or their surveyor experts.
 The maximum length of the new tenancy will be fourteen years.
 The rent to be ordered is that at which the premises might reasonably be expected to be let on the open market.

-We have a further article about how to serve a section 25 notice.
+We have a further article about serving a section 25 notice.

-There are 7 grounds for rejecting a tenant's application for a new lease, or objecting to the tenant's right to renewal.
-We cover these in another article.
+As noted above, there are 7 grounds for rejecting a tenant's application for a new lease, or objecting to the tenant's right to renewal.

 Two grounds require the court to give possession mandatorily if the landlord can prove them to be valid.
 These are: